Apple Music users

 Both Spotify and Apple Music provide a free three-month trial period for their premium services, which are ordinarily priced at $10 (£10, AU$12) per month in the United States.
 Students will pay $5, while a family plan with Apple Music will cost $15, and a Spotify family subscription would cost $16.
 You may stream any song from the collection on demand, as well as listen to music while not connected to the internet.
 Spotify is providing three months of its premium version for free to new subscribers until September 30, 2021, while Apple Music is offering six months of its premium version for free to new users through Best Buy until September 30, 2021.

-With the exception of the interruptions, there are some albums and playlists that require you to listen in shuffle mode rather than sequential play, and there is a limit of six skips per hour.
+With the exception of the interruptions, there are some albums and playlists that require you to listen in shuffle mode rather than sequential play, and there is a restriction of six skips per hour.

 Spotify now provides a Premium Duo membership for $13 (£13, AU$16) that allows two users to share a single account and share the same location.